dialoguetoolkit/chattoolOLD/README.md

+There are two sets of docs:

+If you want to use the toolkit without programming, see the usermanual in the /docsusermanual folder

+The docs for programming the toolkit are available at: https://dialoguetoolkit.readthedocs.io/en/latest/

 # Getting started

 This repository is a netbeans (https://netbeans.org/) project.
 If opened in netbeans it should run "out of the box"